nrwl/nx/docs/api-angular/schematics/ngrx.md

 Type: `boolean`

-Create a Facade class for the the Feature (e.g., --facade).
+Create a Facade class for the the Feature.

+### minimal

+Default: `false`

+Type: `boolean`

+Only register the root state management setup or feature state.

 ### module

 Type: `string`

-Path to ngModule; host directory will contain the new '+state' directory (e.g., libs/comments/src/lib/comments-state.module.ts).
+The path to NgModule where the feature state will be registered.
+The host directory will create/use the new state directory.

 ### name

 Type: `string`

-Name of the NgRx feature (e.g., Products, Users, etc.).
-Recommended to use plural form for name.
+Name of the NgRx feature state, such as "products" or "users").
+Recommended to use the plural form of the name.

 ### onlyAddFiles